 Vehicles displaying these permits may park in any unreserved zoned space and in any service space.
-Normally, these permits shall not be valid for controlled-access zones.
+These permits are not typically valid for controlled-access zones.

-10. Construction Trailer Permits.
+- 10. Construction Trailer Permits.
 Contractors who need parking for storage of materials or supplies may purchase a permit for \$70.00 per month.
-The construction trailers will be stored at a designated location on Campus.

-- 11. Reserved Space Permits (RS).
-The Chancellor, through his/her delegated administrative officers, may issue a reserved space permit to a person, department, or school.
+The construction trailers will be stored at a designated location on Campus. - 11.
+Reserved Space Permits (RS).
+The Chancellor, through his/her designee(s), may issue a reserved space permit to a person, department, or school.
 Job duties and other functions associated with employment shall be considered in determining whether a reserved space permit is appropriate (e.g., area directors required to live in residence halls).
 The cost of the permit and space shall be as defined in Section 3-4.
 Reserved spaces assigned to departments are for use by visitors / patients to the department only.
 Use of these permits by departmental employees is prohibited.
-Should reserved space abuse occur, the Department of Transportation and Parking reserves the right to revoke the department's reserved space permits. - 12.
+The Department of Transportation and Parking reserves the right to revoke a reserved space permit if said permit is misused. - 12.
 Bicycle Permits.
-Students and employees of the University and UNC Hospitals are required to display a bicycle parking permit.
-A bicycle registrant will be issued a free, five-year bicycle permit to be affixed as a sticker to the bicycle frame as described in Section 4-3.
+Students and employees of the University and UNC Health are required to display a bicycle parking permit.
+A Bicycle registrant will be issued a free, five-year bicycle permit to be affixed as a sticker to the bicycle frame as described in Section 4-3.
 Bicycle permits are not transferable. - 13.
 Park and Ride Permits.
 Park and Ride lots are designated for University employees and students commuting to Main Campus by parking their Vehicles away from the Main Campus and using transit services to reach Main Campus.
 Persons parking in Park and Ride lots shall register in the Park and Ride program and display a Park and Ride (PR) permit in their Vehicle.
 The pricing for Park and Ride (PR) permits is set forth in Section 3-4.

 Employees with a primary worksite located adjacent to a Park and Ride lot will not be eligible to utilize a Park and Ride lot as proximate worksite parking.
-Park and Ride lots are for use by those taking advantage of transit for their daily commute to Main Campus and not meant as primary parking for those working adjacent to the lot.
-14
+Park and Ride lots are reserved for those using transit for their daily commute to Main Campus and not meant as primary parking for those working adjacent to the lot.

-44. Weeknight Parking (WN) Permits.
-The Chancellor, through his/her delegated administrative officers, may issue weeknight parking permits.
+14. Weeknight Parking (WN) Permits.
+The Chancellor, through his/her designee(s), may issue weeknight parking permits.
 The "WN" permit will entitle the holder to park in designated WN parking zones from 5:00 p.m. to 7:30 a.m., Monday through Thursday.
 Daytime and park-and-ride parking permits are valid after 5:00 p.m., subject to Section 3-5; an additional WN permit is not required.
 The Weeknight Parking (CAP) permit is available for any registered CAP member whose work hours are between the hours of 7:30 a.m. and 5:00 p.m. and who does not have a daytime parking permit.